tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 2. Side-chain medatada record: the consensus algorithm to be used and the checkpoint quorum requirements.
 3. Checkpoint parameters record: minimum checkpoint frequency, commiteee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).

-Then, and ONLY during the contract execution, any authorsised party can propose a change of any of those three parameters.
-The constitution changes MUST happen at checkpoints.
+Then, and ONLY during the contract execution, any authorised party can propose a change of any of those three parameters.

 Note that changes (how and when) in both side-chain metadata record and checkpoint parameters record MAY be specified in the contract constitution UTXO, inside a `RequirementsForConstitutionChange` record.
 If omitted, the checkpoint parameters and side-chain metadata records are immutable via covenant.